 Her turned her around to face him and stared into her eyes.
 “You have to make your own decision I won’t make it for you.
 No once can live another person’s life.”

 It wasn’t what she wanted to hear.
 Why couldn’t he be like other men and tell her that he loved her, that he wanted her?
 Why couldn’t he say that he’d kill her or Harry or both of them if they so much as looked at each other again?

 There is a constant undercurrent of sensuality.
 Of course.
 What could the nine-year-old Sasha have thought when an undecipherable look passed between these two?
 What went through her head when Trevelyan flirted so carelessly, if only to tease Claire into abandoning her occasional prudish countenance?
 Even her conviction that it was Harry she loved?

 Who knows anymore?
 But one thing is certain: This 21-year-old swooned.

-Perhaps one of the most telling facet of this entire experience is that there is that one scene that has stuck with me forever.
-So that whenever someone asks me why I read romance novels, it is this scene that springs to mind.
+Perhaps one of the most telling facets of this entire experience is that there is that one scene that has stuck with me forever.
+So that whenever someone asks me why I read romance novels, why I even began this endeavor, it is this scene that immediately springs to mind.
 A scene that this 21-year-old can recite verbatim.
 A scene that, upon rereading, is exactly as I have remembered it all these years:

 Although she knew it was wrong, although she told herself she shouldn’t—couldn’t say another word, she heard herself whisper, “Vellie.”
 It was the smallest whisper in the world, so quiet, so soft that the breeze in the trees overhead completely covered it.